SuneGadegaard/DinnerWithFriends/README.md

 \end{align}
 $$

-THe next part of the model, focuses on the practical rules for a feasible solution.
+The next part of the model, focuses on the practical rules for a feasible solution.
 First, the rule that kids $i$ and $j$ cannot meet each other at two consecutive events is modelled as

 $$
 \begin{align}